exercism/java/exercises/concept/remote-control-competition/.docs/instructions.md

 ## 2. Enable the distance travelled by different models on the test track to be compared

 Please add a method to the `RemoteControlCar` interface to encapsulate the behavior of the `getDistanceTravelled()` method for the two types of car.
-Notice that Experimental model has a different speed than Production model.
+Notice that the Experimental model has a different speed than the Production model.

 ```java
 ProductionRemoteControlCar prod = new ProductionRemoteControlCar();